Multi-objective Differentiable Neural Architecture Search: Hardware-aware Multi-objective Differentiable Neural Architecture Search

 \subsection{Problem Definition \& Sketch of Solution Approach}

-In multi-objective NAS, the problem described in Equation~\ref{eq:moo} becomes more difficult, since we are not only concerned with finding $\bw^*$ given a fixed architecture, but we want to optimize in the space of architectures $\archss$ as well.
-Assuming we have $\Tscript$ hardware devices (target functions) and $\Oscript$ objectives (e.g. accuracy, latency, energy usage, etc.), similarly to (\ref{eq:bilevel}), for every $t\in \{1\dots T \}$, the Pareto set $\pareto_{\alpha_{t}}$ of the multi-objective NAS problem is obtained by solving the following bi-level optimization problem:
+In multi-objective NAS, the bi-level problem described in Equation~\ref{eq:moo} becomes more difficult, since we are not only concerned with finding $\bw^*$ given a fixed architecture, but we want to optimize in the space of architectures $\archss$ as well.
+Assuming we have $\Tscript$ hardware devices (target functions) and $\Oscript$ objectives (e.g. accuracy, latency, etc.), similar to (\ref{eq:bilevel}), for every $t\in \{1\dots T \}$, the Pareto set can be obtained by solving the following bi-level optimization problem: